 Another person that has been HUGE for my blog is Jamielyn from I Heart Naptime.
 I applied to be a contributor for her blog in 2012 on a whim, and I got it!
 It was a total shock to me, and since I started working with her, my blog has gone places I never imagined it could go.
 She’s just a talented, sweet and humble person and I’m glad she took a chance on me and my little blog.
 I’ve been a monthly contributor for her ever since.

-Hopes + dreams
+Hopes + dreams for your printables brand